 https://data.fixer.io/api/ |

-Moreover, if you’re designing an API that provides real-time exchange rates, a good URL could be:
+Moreover, if we’re designing an API that provides real-time exchange rates, a good URL could be:

 1 |